Shuaa-99/QuizApp-SwiftUi/README.md

 ### **SwiftUI Quiz App with Level Progression and Custom Progress Map**

-Welcome to my **SwiftUI project**, where I’m applying what I’ve learned to build an interactive quiz app.
+An interactive quiz app.
 This app showcases a **level-based progression system** with custom animations and visual progress tracking.

 ---